Journal of Virology

 Herpes simplex virus 1 (HSV-1) establishes lifelong latent infections in the sensory neurons of the trigeminal ganglia (TG), wherein it retains the capacity to reactivate.
 The interferon (IFN)-driven antiviral response is critical for the control of HSV-1 acute replication.
 We therefore sought to further investigate this response in TG neurons cultured from adult mice deficient in a variety of IFN signaling components.
 Parallel experiments were also performed in fibroblasts isolated concurrently.
 We showed that HSV-1 replication was comparable in wild-type (WT) and IFN signaling-deficient neurons and fibroblasts.
 Unexpectedly, a similar pattern was observed for the IFN-sensitive vesicular stomatitis virus (VSV).
 Despite these findings, TG neurons responded to IFN-β pretreatment with STAT1 nuclear localization and restricted replication of both VSV and an HSV-1 strain deficient in γ34.5, while wild-type HSV-1 replication was unaffected.
 This was in contrast to fibroblasts in which all viruses were restricted by the addition of IFN-β.
 Taken together, these data show that adult TG neurons can mount an effective antiviral response only if provided with an exogenous source of IFN-β, and HSV-1 combats this response through γ34.5.
 These results further our understanding of the antiviral response of neurons and highlight the importance of paracrine IFN-β signaling in establishing an antiviral state.

 Rosato, Pamela C. and Leib, David A., "Intrinsic Innate Immunity Fails To Control Herpes Simplex Virus and Vesicular Stomatitis Virus Replication in Sensory Neurons and Fibroblasts" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1304.